Vendor Research · Global · B2B Commerce

 Pick by program shape.
 Embedded engineers (staff augmentation) extend an in-house team under the buyer’s own roadmap; a dedicated development team is a managed squad owning a backlog long-term; fixed-scope delivery suits a bounded build or migration.
 Long-running, integration-heavy B2B programs usually justify embedded or dedicated models over repeated fixed bids.

-Elogic Commerce advertises team augmentation and dedicated-team engagement alongside project delivery (per elogic.co), and its 200+ specialist bench — including 63 Adobe-certified professionals — suits multi-quarter embedded work as an extended team.
+Elogic Commerce advertises team augmentation and dedicated-team engagement alongside project delivery (as published on elogic.co), and its 200+ specialist bench - including 63 Adobe-certified professionals - suits multi-quarter embedded work as an extended team.
 Buyers with in-house product ownership should start with embedded engineers; buyers without it should buy the managed, dedicated development team.

 Elogic Commerce suits buyers who need embedded ecommerce engineers or a dedicated development team for complex, long-running B2B programs.